-Welcome to another Movie Monday, when I show you photos from a film that has plenty of eye candy.
-Today I’m treating you to the romantic drama “Chocolat.”
-Consider this my day-after-Mother’s-Day gift to all you moms out there.
-Even if charming French villages aren’t your thing, and the sight of Juliette Binoche as chocolatier Vianne whipping up her heavenly concoctions doesn’t thrill you, there’s always Johnny Depp to look at.
-In other words, this movie has something for everyone!
+The movie Chocolat has something for everyone.
+Even if charming French villages aren’t your thing, and the sight of Juliette Binoche as chocolatier Vianne whipping up her heavenly concoctions doesn’t thrill you, there’s always Johnny Depp to look at!

 It’s 1959 in a small village in the South of France when Vianne and her daughter Anouk arrive in their bright red capes and start stirring things up.